ksaur/schema_update/README.rst

                                       // initialized to "01/01/1970"
  };

+Basically, the commmands consist of a "for keys" stanza, followed by some commands inclosed in "{...};" (ending with a semicolon).

 The 3rd token after "for keys" is a keyglob that matches your keys.
 For example, if I have keys: